InspiryThemes/realhomes-docs/docs/setting-up-login-register-modern.md

 ### Configure Related Settings

-- Now you need to go to **Dashboard → Appearance → Customize** and look for Members panel.
+- Now you need to go to **Dashboard → Real Homes → Customize Settings** and look for Members panel.

 ![Members in Customizer Settings](images/member-pages/members-customizer.png)